 All roads pass through Fairview.
-At least, all major roads into downtown Vancouver from the south: Fairview’s borders encompass the entrances to the Burrard Bridge in the west, the Cambie Bridge in the east, and the Granville Bridge in the heart of the neighbourhood.
+At least, all major roads into downtown Vancouver from the south: Fairview’s borders encompass the entrances to the Burrard Bridge in the west, the Cambie Bridge in the east, and the Granville Bridge in the heart of the neighborhood.

 For families or couples where one person works in downtown and another works anywhere south, Fairview is the ideal location.
 Access to downtown--by car, bus or bike--couldn’t be faster, and the main commuter roads to the south (Granville St. and Oak St.) are part of the neighborhood, as are the east-west arterials of Broadway, 12th Avenue, and 16th Avenue.
 (Buses along Broadway will take you to UBC in about 20 minutes.)

 Fairview is also home to two Canada Line stations: Olympic Village Station and Broadway - City Hall Station.
 The Canada Line is a rapid transit system connects downtown Vancouver to the Vancouver International Airport.